nursultan-shb/geobroker/deploy/README.md

 In our case, we use [HikingGenerator](https://github.com/MoeweX/IoTDSG/blob/master/IoTDSG/src/main/kotlin/de/hasenburg/iotdsg/HikingGenerator.kt) that generates files to simulate a hiking scenario where clients travel on predefined routes.

 The generated files are to be grouped and compressed into directories.
 Each group of files will be executed on a separate EC2 instance.
-A name of each directory should start with an increasing integer number.
-For example, the first EC2 client instance will take care of a directory named '0.zip', the second - for a directory '1.zip'.
+A name of each directory should start with an increasing integer number starting from 0.
+For example, files in a directory named '0.zip' will be launched in the first EC2 client instance, a directory '1.zip' - in the second one.
 Put compressed files into the directory: *deploy\jars\client\zipped*.
 The playbook `clients_start.yml` will start exactly the same number of EC2 client instances as a number of compressed directories.
 The current repository contains three compressed directories, i.e, three EC2 client instances will be started.